What Is Rejuran? Understanding Salmon DNA Skin Treatments

 How does Rejuran Healer compare to other formulations?

-Rejuran Healer is the most versatile option in the range.
-It’s used across the full face to improve elasticity, fine lines, and general skin quality by encouraging cellular repair.
+Rejuran Healer is commonly used as a general option in the range.
+It’s used across the full face to support elasticity, fine lines, and general skin quality by aiming to support cellular repair.
+People who respond sometimes notice gradual changes in these areas over a treatment course, but outcomes differ between individuals.

 What is Rejuran I used for?

 Rejuran I targets delicate areas such as the under-eyes.
-It improves tone, reduces fine lines and dark circles, and strengthens fragile skin in the tear trough region.
+It is used to support tone, the appearance of fine lines and dark circles, and the comfort of fragile skin in the tear trough region.
+Suitability is assessed on an individual basis.

 How many Rejuran sessions will I need?